 Can employees refuse to be vaccinated?
 How does an employer need to balance its obligation to provide a safe work environment with an employee’s rights?

-Where the employee has a disability that prevents him or her from being vaccinated, to proceed with termination or non-hire, the employer must show that the unvaccinated employee poses a “direct threat” due to a significant risk of substantial harm to the health of safety of others that cannot be eliminated or reduced by a “reasonable accommodation.”
-This requires an individualized, fact-based analysis based on (i) the duration of the potential harm, (ii) the nature and severity of the potential harm, (iii) the likelihood that the potential harm will occur, and (iv) the imminence of the potential harm.
+Where the employee has a disability that prevents him or her from being vaccinated, to proceed with termination or non-hire, the employer must show that the unvaccinated employee poses a “direct threat” due to a significant risk of substantial harm to the health or safety of others that cannot be eliminated or reduced by a “reasonable accommodation.”
+This requires an individualized, fact-based analysis based on (a) the duration of the potential harm, (b) the nature and severity of the potential harm, (c) the likelihood that the potential harm will occur, and (d) the imminence of the potential harm.
 An employer can likely meet this standard in an environment where the risk is significant and the job duties require frequent and close interaction with others (e.g., a hospital nurse).
 An employer will have a harder time doing so, however, in an office environment where a reasonable accommodation might be to allow the disabled employee to work from home or in an office or other work environment in which his or her exposure to others is eliminated or at least greatly diminished.

 In the case of a sincerely held religious belief, an employer must provide a similar “reasonable accommodation” unless doing so would be an “undue hardship” for the employer.
-An undue hardship, in turn, something “more than a de minimis cost or burden on the employer.”
+An undue hardship, in turn, is something “more than a de minimis cost or burden on the employer.”

 In the event of a refusal, can an employee be dismissed for refusal to comply with the employer’s vaccination policy?
 Will the employee’s refusal constitute just cause for termination?